Mental Health Conditions Puts Veterans at Higher Risk of Heart Disease and Stroke

 Cardiovascular Disease and Mental Health

 The link between mental illness and cardiovascular disease is well established.
-Coronary heart disease and mental illness are some of the leading causes of morbidity and mortality throughout the world, however research has suggested that both may actually cause one another.
-There is a lot of research which shows that people with mental illness, as a group, have an increased risk of developing heart disease.
+Coronary heart disease and mental illness are some of the leading causes of morbidity and mortality throughout the world.
+However, research has suggested that both may actually cause one another.
+There is a lot of research which shows people with mental illness have an increased risk of developing heart disease.
 However, there is little research and data on which mental health conditions in particular pose the highest risk.

 About the Study